vsincholle/vsincholle.github.io/_posts/2020-05-01-schedulingproduction.md

 mathjax: "true"
 ---

-## Optimizing the production scheduling for a F&B company
+## Optimizing the production scheduling for a Food & Beverage company

 ### Goal of the project
 In this project, we designed and developed a web application to help production scheduling.